ofrasergreen/kubemix/docs/frd-3.md

 2. The tool first fetches all namespace names (using `getNamespaceNames`).
 3. The tool then iterates through the discovered namespaces (respecting any configured exclusions).
 4. For *each* relevant namespace, the tool executes `kubectl get pods,services,deployments,configmaps,secrets -n <namespace> -o name` to get resource names for the tree.
-5. For *each* relevant namespace, the tool executes `kubectl get pods,services,deployments,configmaps,secrets -n <namespace> -o yaml` to get the combined YAML output.
+5. For *each* relevant namespace, the tool executes `kubectl get pods,services,deployments,configmaps,secrets -n <namespace> -o wide` to get the combined tabular output.
 6. The Markdown output file (e.g., `kubemix-output.md`) is generated.
 7. The "Cluster Resource Overview" section is updated to show namespaces, with discovered pods, services, deployments, configmaps, and secrets listed and indented underneath, grouped by kind (see example below).
 8. The "Resources" section contains:
     *   The original block for `Resource: Namespaces`.
     *   *One* subsequent block *per namespace* that contains fetched resources, formatted as:
         *   Heading: `## Resources in Namespace: <namespace-name>`
-        *   Command block showing: `kubectl get pods,services,deployments,configmaps,secrets -n <namespace-name> -o yaml`
+        *   Command block showing: `kubectl get pods,services,deployments,configmaps,secrets -n <namespace-name> -o wide`
-        *   YAML code block containing the *full multi-document YAML output* from that command.
+        *   Code block containing the tabular output from that command.
-9. Namespaces without any of the target resource types should still appear in the Resource Overview tree but might not generate a "Resources in Namespace" block (or generate one with empty YAML).
+9. Namespaces without any of the target resource types should still appear in the Resource Overview tree but might not generate a "Resources in Namespace" block (or generate one with empty output).
 10. Error handling: Failures fetching resources for one namespace should be logged but should not stop the processing of other namespaces.

 **Example Updated Resource Overview Format:**